Biography

 Research projects

-We embed inertial particles within a turbulent channel flow and show the ability to destroy vortical structures and augment the mass flow rate within the channel and achieve drag reduction.
+We embed inertial particles within a turbulent channel flow and show the ability to destroy vortical structures and augment the mass flow rate within the channel to achieve drag reduction.

 We provide an updated immersed boundary formulation for multiphase flows that is based on the concept of volume filtering which is physically and mathematically rigorous.